Oedipus Rex: Plot

 The messenger explains that years earlier, while tending his flock on Mount Cithaeron, a shepherd from the household of Laius brought him an infant that he was instructed to dispose of.
 The messenger had then given the child to Polybus, who raised him.
 Oedipus asks the chorus if anyone knows the identity of the other shepherd, or where he might be now.
 They respond that he is the same shepherd who witnessed the murder of Laius, and whom Oedipus had already sent for.
 Jocasta, realizing the truth, desperately begs Oedipus to stop asking questions.
 When Oedipus refuses, the queen runs into the palace.

 When the shepherd arrives, Oedipus questions him, but he begs to be allowed to leave without answering further.
 However, Oedipus presses him, finally threatening him with torture or execution.
 It emerges that the child he gave away was Laius's own son.
 In fear of a prophecy that the child would kill his father, Jocasta gave her son to the shepherd in order to be exposed upon the mountainside.

 Everything is at last revealed, and Oedipus curses himself and fate before leaving the stage.
 The chorus laments how even a great man can be felled by fate, and following this, a servant exits the palace to speak of what has happened inside.
 Jocasta has hanged herself in her bedchamber.
 Entering the palace in anguish, Oedipus called on his servants to bring him a sword, that he might slay Jocasta with his own hand.
-But upon discovering the lifeless queen, Oedipus took her down, and removing the long gold pins from her dress, he gouged out his own eyes in despair.
+But upon discovering the lifeless queen, Oedipus takes her down and removes the long gold pins from her dress.
+He then gouges out his own eyes in despair.